CodyMurr/Simon/README.md

 -Add attempts feature that allows the player a certain number of failed attempts before losing the game

-Add "strict" mode to only allow for one failed attempt
+-Add "strict" mode to only allow for one failed attempt